cvxgrp/cov_pred_finance/README.md

 ## Usage
 There are two alternative ways to use the package.
-The first is to use the `from_ewmas` function in the `CovarianceCombinator` class to create a combined multiple IEWMA (CM-IEWMA) predictor.
-The second is to provide your own covariance experts, via dictionaries, and pass them to the `CovarianceCombination` class.
+The first is to use the `from_ewmas` function to create a combined multiple IEWMA (CM-IEWMA) predictor.
+The second is to provide your own covariance experts, via dictionaries, and pass them to the `from_sigmas` function.

 ### CM-IEWMA
 The `from_ewmas` function takes as input a pandas DataFrame of